 Concrete assistance for people in need

-The Federal Foreign Office is providing this assistance in line with its humanitarian principles.
-In addition, it is making a particular effort to ensure that the people who are most heavily affected benefit from assistance and that this assistance is suitable for their differing needs, especially the needs of women and children.
+The Federal Foreign Office provides assistance in line with its humanitarian principles.
+In addition, it makes a particular effort to ensure that the people who are most heavily affected benefit from assistance and that this assistance is suitable for their differing needs, especially the needs of women and children.